Analysis | The Knicks are rolling and everyone is happy except their coach, who’s never happy

 New York’s winning formula can be traced to its defense, which has improved from 23rd last year to second this season.
 Thibodeau made his name screaming himself hoarse while coaxing maximum effort and aggressiveness on the defensive end, and he’s done that again this season despite juggling a roster full of youngsters and journeymen.

 Offensively, the Knicks have been the Julius Randle show.
-The 26-year-old forward has averaged 23.4 points, 10.9 rebounds and 5.5 assists — all career-highs — and landed his first all-star selection.
-Much like Jimmy Butler, Thibodeau’s previous centerpiece in Chicago and Minnesota, Randle has reached new heights by embracing a heavier workload, which has seen him play every game this season and lead the league in minutes.
+The 26-year-old forward has averaged 23.4 points, 10.9 rebounds and 5.5 assists — all career highs — and landed his first all-star selection.
+Much like Jimmy Butler, Thibodeau’s previous centerpiece in Chicago and Minnesota, Randle has reached new heights by embracing a heavier workload, playing every game this season and leading the league in minutes.

 “I take pride in being durable and being available for my team every night,” Randle said on Sunday.
 “That’s what the summer training is for, the running, lifting weights and pushing yourself every day when you don’t feel like it.
 Really, honestly, this is the easy part.”